Ckrenzer/Terms-of-Use/README.md

 # Output

 You can see the output [here](https://github.com/Ckrenzer/Terms-of-Use/blob/main/terms-of-service.pdf).
+Note that the links will only work if you download the PDF.

 ### Algorithms Written 'By-Hand'